DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 596: "No, it's not ALL cat butts, that's just the first thing you'll see when you walk in there." -DeviCat (25-Feb-19)
 * 597: "Hold on, I will increase the booty size ![devicatBUTT](https://static-cdn.jtvnw.net/emoticons/v1/1857257/1.0 "devicatBUTT") …" -DeviCat (25-Feb-19)
 * 598: "This has been a successful no-art day!" -DeviCat (25-Feb-19)
+* 599: "Do not misgender your pigs, friends" -Cazzie_Bliss (28-Feb-19)

 There may be quotes newer than these that have yet to be collected.